 To check out if your skills set lend themselves towards a career in the advertising sector try the Institute of Practitioners in Advertising (IPA) online self-assessment Diagonal Thinking Test.
 It is free and will help you understand which kind of roles your skills and personality are likely to fit best.
 A number of the agencies also offer tests to help you to work out which type of role might suit your skills and interests. for example Mindshare

 Employers will want evidence of your interest, and work experience is central to this.
 It is also an effective way of finding out whether the advertising sector is right for you.
 A number of agencies do offer work experience programmes throughout the year, or summer internships.
 A list is provided on the AdMission website.
-In addition, the IDM Summer School is a free one week programme supported by the industry to provide a behind-the-scenes look into advertising, digital and data-driven marketing.
-Take part in The Agency to help students gain practical experience working within an environment similar to a traditional creative agency working on a strategic campaign – with real clients comprised by local businesses, charities and community organisations.
+Take part in the Oxford Strategy Challenge or The Agency to help students gain practical experience working within an environment similar to a traditional creative agency working on a strategic campaign – with real clients comprised by local businesses, charities and community organisations.

 Search CareerConnect for current and archived opportunities.
 If you are not able to secure a competitive work experience position, consider speculative applications, perhaps just for work shadowing or informal work experience.
 This is a very common route in!
 Unpaid work experience or work shadowing is not easy to get but is invaluable even if it is for a day or two.
 If you search the archived vacancies on CareerConnect you should find over 200 opportunities advertised for this sector: a great start for sending speculative approaches.